cncf/people/README.md

 ```
     {
         "name":"Full name of person",
         "bio":"Full bio of person.
-Use html markup when necessary.",
+Use html markup when needed.",
         "company":"Company and/or title",
         "pronouns":"Personal pronouns",
         "location":"A Google Maps readable name of city, state, country",